GeorgieasaService/aws-bootcamp-cruddur-2023/journal/week4.md

 From the backend-flask dir, create a new dir called bin and inside 3 files called "db-create", "db-drop" and "db-schema-load".

-NOTE: Because they're in the bin dir they don't need file extensions to execute.
+NOTE: Because they're in the bin/ dir they don't need file extensions to execute.

 Once created, add the following shebang on the first line of each of the 3 files
 ```